 - University of St. Thomas, Minnesota (B.A., Economics, 1999), summa cum laude

 Irell In The News

-Lisa Sharrock Glasser is a partner in the Newport Beach office of Irell & Manella LLP, where she is a member of the intellectual property and litigation practice groups.
+Lisa S. Glasser is a partner in the Newport Beach office of Irell & Manella LLP, where she is a member of the intellectual property and litigation practice groups.

-Ms. Glasser's practice encompasses a wide range of commercial litigation matters, with a particular focus on complex intellectual property disputes involving patents, trade secrets, Lanham Act issues, business torts, and licensing.
+Ms. Glasser's practice encompasses a wide range of commercial litigation matters, with a particular focus on complex intellectual property disputes involving patent infringement, trade secrets, trademarks and other Lanham Act issues, business torts, and licensing.
 She represents clients at all stages of litigation, from pre-litigation counseling through trial and appeal.

-Ms. Glasser was honored by the Daily Journal as part of the Irell trial team that achieved a “Top Defense Verdict of 2010” in connection with a six-week jury trial involving complex patent infringement warranty and indemnity issues.
-Recently, Ms. Glasser served as co-lead counsel in a thirteen-patent infringement dispute pending in multiple federal and state courts and before the Patent and Trademark Office, in which her client obtained a $175 million settlement. .
+Ms. Glasser has significant trial experience, including recent trials in state and federal court, the Delaware Court of Chancery, and at the International Trade Commission.
+Ms. Glasser was also honored by the Daily Journal as part of the Irell trial team that achieved a “Top Defense Verdict of 2010” in connection with a six-week jury trial involving complex patent infringement warranty and indemnity issues.

 Prior to joining Irell & Manella in 2003, Ms. Glasser served as a law clerk to the Honorable Cynthia Holcomb Hall, United States Court of Appeals for the Ninth Circuit.